StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 ## Important note on StatisticalRethinking v3

-This is a breaking change from previous versions of StatisticalRethinking.jl.
+This is a breaking change from v2 of StatisticalRethinking.jl.
 I expect the first stage of this work to be completed by late Nov 2020.

 Given that Julia provides several very capable packages that support mcmc simulation, it only seemed appropriate to make StatisticalRethinking mcmc implementation independent.